-(c) STATE BEGINNING FARMER AND RANCHER COORDINATORS.- (1) IN GENERAL.-
+- (c) State Beginning Farmer and Rancher Coordinators.- (1) In general.- - (A) DESIGNATION.-The National Coordinator, in consultation with State food and agriculture councils and directors of State offices, shall designate in each State a State beginning farmer and rancher coordinator from among employees of State offices.

-(A) DESIGNATION.-The National Coordinator, in consultation with State food and agriculture councils and directors of State offices, shall designate in each State a State beginning farmer and rancher coordinator from among employees of State offices.
+(B) REQUIREMENTS.-To be designated as a State coor-

-(B) REQUIREMENTS.-To be designated as a State coordinator, an employee shall-
+dinator, an employee shall-

-(i) be familiar with issues relating to beginning farmers and ranchers; and
+(i) be familiar with issues relating to beginning farmers and ranchers; and eral departments and agencies.

-(ii) have the ability to coordinate with other Federal departments and agencies.
+(ii) have the ability to coordinate with other Fed-

-(2) TRAINING.-The Secretary shall develop a training plan to provide to each State coordinator knowledge of programs and services available from the Department for beginning farmers and ranchers, taking into consideration the needs of all production types and sizes of agricultural operations.
+(2) Training.-The Secretary shall develop a training plan to provide to each State coordinator knowledge of programs and services available from the Department for beginning farmers and ranchers, taking into consideration the needs of all production types and sizes of agricultural operations.

-(3) DUTIES.-A State coordinator shall-
+(3) Duties.-A State coordinator shall-